Kanchan-Kumari-12/Learning_Linux/README.md

 A collection of my Linux learning notes, practice scripts, and lab writeups as I build skills for a SOC Analyst role.
 What's Inside

-labex-linux-quickstart/ — notes and scripts from LabEx.io Linux Quick Start course (7/10 labs done)
+labex-linux-quickstart/ — notes and scripts from LabEx.io Linux Quick Start course

 ## Topics Covered So Far